 A serviced apartment is basically the same thing but is often much bigger or in a non-hotel style building and preferred by families.

-Similar to a railroad, a shotgun apartment is also elongated and narrow but do not contain a connecting hallway.
-Each room feeds directly into the next through an opening in the wall, which necessitates the bedroom being the last in line to the back.
+Similar to a railroad, a shotgun apartment is also elongated and narrow.
+But it does not contain a connecting hallway.
+Each room feeds directly into the next through an opening in the wall, which necessitates the bedroom is the last in line to the back.

 A studio is an apartment where one room contains the bedroom, living room, dining room and kitchen.
 The bathroom is the only separate room.
 Size can vary from a tiny living space to giant lofts.
 In the U.S., a studio apartment averages between about 500 and 600 square feet.